hrishikeshdeore/NLP-bootcamp/README.md

 contains all the assignments for nlp bootcamp
-# For the final assignment, use the folllowing link to see the demo
+# For the final assignment, use the following link to see the demo
-https://cd2f59d42d38f7be09.gradio.live
+the page may take some time to load, so plase wait till it loads......... https://cd2f59d42d38f7be09.gradio.live

 the final ui looks like below